Torture is in the news quite a bit lately.

 Here is one article written by a Retired Marine (http://www.thebutter-cutter.com/Torture_in_Interrogation.php) and another from the NY Times (http://www.nytimes.com/2009/04/23/opinion/23soufan.html?ref=opinion).

-"Water-boarding," or other extreme/ traditional methods of interrogation can be effective if used correctly or can simply elicit stop-the-pain responses.
+Can "water-boarding," or other extreme/ traditional methods of interrogation be effective if used correctly or do they simply elicit stop-the-pain responses?

 The real issues here, in my mind anyway, are: 1.
-Defining torture, and 2.
+Defining torture, 2.
+Do the ends give you what you are looking for and 3.
 Does the end justify the means?

 At what point does physically or verbally communicating with someone become torture?
 I can recall numerous professors who "tortured" their students with hour after hour of grueling powerpoint slides.
 I can also recall Drill Instructors "training" me with hundreds of push-ups and 8-count body-builders.
 Where is the line?